Jam Karet: The Time is Rubber

 8th of November 2025 at 20:30Natlab

-Jam Karet is an honest portrayal of a resilient generation thrust into uncertain circumstances.
-This interdisciplinary performance explores the quest for individuality in a world that often forces people into boxes.
+Jam Karet is a heartfelt portrayal of a resilient generation forced to adapt.
+This interdisciplinary performance delves into the quest for individuality in a world that often confines us to boxes.
 Who do you become when you can reinvent yourself?
-Dani is institutionalized for hearing voices, with doctors unable to diagnose her condition.
-During her healing process, she realizes these aren’t imaginary figures, but echoes of her suppressed history that speak to her.
-This in-between space grants her the opportunity to rediscover who she can truly be.
-‘Jam Karet’ (loosely translated from Indonesian as ‘the time is made of rubber’) offers a poignant look into the struggle for personal space in a society where cultures frequently clash.
-In assimilated families, therapy is often stigmatized, as being ‘different’ is magnified.
-The daily challenge of uniting two cultures can trap one in a cycle of constant adaptation.
-In this performance by MATZER, director Melissa Knollenburg unveils how a young generation of bi-cultural Dutch individuals attempts to connect with their past.
-Her characters are in search of connection amid the chaos of a rapidly changing society.
-With a background in dance, the physicality of the performance plays a significant role alongside language, allowing expressions of history that words often cannot convey.
+Dani is admitted to a closed institution because she hears voices.
+Doctors struggle to provide a diagnosis, and during her healing process, she realizes it is not imagined figures but her repressed history that speaks to her.
+This lonely in-between space offers her the chance to rediscover who she truly is.
+‘Jam Karet’ (translated from Indonesian as ‘the time is rubber’) offers a poignant illustration of the struggle for personal space in a country where cultures frequently collide.
+Within assimilated families, there is a significant taboo surrounding therapy, as being ‘different’ is often magnified.
+The daily task of blending two cultures can entangle one in a web of continuous adaptation.
+In this performance by MATZER, director Melissa Knollenburg reveals how a young generation of bi-cultural Dutch individuals attempts to relate to their past.
+Her characters seek connection amidst the chaos of a rapidly changing society.
+With her background in dance, the physical aspect - alongside language - plays a significant role in her work, allowing expression of parts of history that words cannot capture.

 TheaterCulture SeekersYoung Creatives